UoaWDCC/wdcc-clubs-mem-checker/README.md

 ### Overview

 React app for students to check their membership for university clubs.
 Uses Express backend with Prisma.
+Project is currently deployed to Fly.io and uses Github Actions for CI/CD.
+Unfortunately, the frontend uses some dependencies from the backend and vice versa, which means they have to be built together and at the same time.
+The Dockerfile builds both and combines them for deployment.

 ### API Environment Variables: